 One way to handle this problem is to implement an extra hold time on the floating license.
 This holds the license for an extra number of seconds after it is released, regardless of how long the license was actually used.
 So, for example, if the application uses the license for 20 seconds, upon termination of the program the license is held for an additional 300 seconds, say, for a total of 320 seconds.
 The effect is that the floating license can be shared by fewer users because it is “busy” for a longer period of time each time it is used.
 This encourages customers to order more licenses to satisfy their user population.
 But, some customers may object to the license being unavailable for such a long time.

 Minimum Checkout Time

-Since the ultimate goal is for the vendor to get paid an amount that is proportional to the value derived from the customer’s use of the software, how about introducing a metered or pay-per-use approach?
-This approach is based on actual usage time.
-A post-use billing model would allow a customer to use as much or as little of the software as he wished, with no artificial licensing constraints.
-The vendor and customer would agree not on a “per copy” price, but on a “per hour” price.
-Periodically, say once a month, the user would submit a report generated from the license manager’s transaction log file that would summarize usage time.
-The user could put his own constraints on the licenses so as not to exceed a certain budget, but both the customer and the vendor would be satisfied.
+Since the ultimate goal is for the vendor to get paid an amount that is proportional to the value derived from the customer’s use of the software, you may want to introduce a metered or pay-per-use approach based on actual usage time.
+A post-use billing model allows a customer to use as much or as little of the software as he wished, with no artificial licensing constraints.
+The vendor and customer would agree not on a per copy price, but on a per hour price.
+Periodically, say once a month, the user submits a report generated from the license manager’s transaction log file that summarizes usage time.
+The user can add their own constraints to the licenses to prevent exceeding a certain budget, but both the customer and the vendor would be satisfied.